Customize Sandbox Policies

 - path: /usr/bin/curl

 Static sections are locked at sandbox creation.
 Changing them requires destroying and recreating the sandbox.
-Dynamic sections can be updated on a running sandbox with openshell policy set and take effect without restarting.
+Dynamic sections can be updated on a running sandbox with openshell policy update for incremental merges or openshell policy set for full replacement, and take effect without restarting.

 Every outbound connection except https://inference.local goes through the proxy, which queries the policy engine with the destination and calling binary.
 A connection is allowed only when both match an entry in the same policy block.

-For endpoints with protocol: rest and tls: terminate, each HTTP request is also checked against that endpoint’s rules (method and path).
+For endpoints with protocol: rest, the proxy auto-detects TLS and terminates it so each HTTP request is checked against that endpoint’s rules (method and path).

-Endpoints without protocol or tls allow the TCP stream through without inspecting payloads.
+Endpoints without protocol allow the TCP stream through without inspecting payloads.

 If no endpoint matches, the connection is denied.
-Configure managed inference separately through Configure Inference Routing.
+Configure managed inference separately through Configure.

 Pass a policy YAML file when creating the sandbox: